Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Diamond Bar

-What are the requirements for a valid will change in California?
+What are the signing and witnessing requirements for changing a will in California?

 What happens if I don’t update my will after major life changes?